-The Councils recognize that forage fish cannot be defined with a one-size-fits-all description or criteria.
+The CCC believes that forage fish cannot be defined with a one-size-fits-all description or criteria.
 Species identified as forage fish by the Councils tend to be small species with short lifespans and may have an important role in the marine ecosystem of the region.
 Some of these species may exhibit schooling behavior, highly variable stock sizes due to their short life spans, and sensitivity to environmental conditions.
 Some forage species may consume plankton, and some may be an important food source for marine mammals and seabirds.
-The term "forage fish" appears to imply a special importance of the species as prey, however nearly all fish species are prey to larger predators and thus all fish species provide energy transfer up the food chain.

-Councils should have the authority to determine which species should be considered and managed as forage fish.
-Under existing MSA provisions, some Councils already recognize the importance of forage fish to the larger ecosystem functions and those species are regulated under the Council's FMPs where appropriate.
-The CCC is concerned that any legislative definition of forage fish, based on broad criteria -such as all low trophic level fish (plankton consumers) that contribute to the diets of upper tropic levels -will not include other important types of forage (e.g., squid), unintentionally include important target fish species (e.g., sockeye salmon), and allow for various interpretations by different interested parties and thus invite litigation.
+The CCC is concerned that any legislative definition of forage fish based on broad criteria --such as all low trophic level fish (plankton consumers) that contribute to the diets of upper tropic levels -may not include other important types of forage species (e.g., squid) or unintentionally include important target fish species (e.g., pollock, shrimp, sockeye salmon, and whiting).
+Such broad definitions could allow for variable interpretations by different interested parties and thus invite litigation.
+The term "forage fish" appears to imply a special importance of the species as prey; however, nearly all fish species are prey to larger predators and thus all fish species provide energy transfer up the food chain.
+Further, the prey consumed by upper trophic predators are part of the natural mortality assumption in stock assessments.